Out and about

 2. Driving style: A gentler driving style can help reduce the stress on the battery and extend its life.

 3. Extreme temperatures: EV batteries work best in moderate temperatures.
-Temperatures that are too hot or too cold stress the battery and can cause damage over the long term.
+Extreme temperatures, both hot and cold, can stress the battery and cause damage over the long term.

 4. Only use fast charging some of the time: Fast charging stations are easy to find now and they let you charge your car much more quickly – often in under an hour.
 This time saving is very attractive in everyday life, but it shouldn’t be used too often.
 Slower charging using your wallbox is much better for preserving the health of your battery.